tharlestsa/EmergentSortService/README.md

-# Emergent Sort Service
+# Emergent Sort Service (ESS)

+## Overview
-The basic idea of this project is, the clients will send their datas to our server and the Emergent Sort Service will find the better solution for sort the informations.
-For example, an university they have a enroled students list and want get sort for any attribute (name, course, enroled code, final grade).

-The Emergent Sort Service will be able of to sort and to mensurable the performance of all sort options and self-optimize for get the best response time to client.
-If necessary, the service can use both local or parallel processing.
-And, in the optimize process, the mecanism will use determinated metrics as time and performance cost, lining up with the concept green computing.
+The basic idea of this project is, the clients will send data to the server and the ESS will find the better solution for sort the informations.
+For example, an university they have a enrolled students list and want get sort for any attribute (name, course, enrolled code, final grade).
+For the sort the information the system works with the many algorithms as bubble sort, Heapsort, Quicksort, Insertion and Selection sort that will be sort the data received by a clients.
+The ESS will be able of to sort and measure the performance of all sort options and self-optimize for get the best response time to client.
+The service can use both local or remote processing.
+And, in the optimize process, the mechanism will use determined metrics as time and performance cost, lining up with the concept green computing.
+The case Study is sorting system but we can generalise the components for any function, for example the Raspberry can be one gateway (Fog computing), the clients can be sensors, differents algorithms will be used to sort locally or in Cloud.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project.

 ### Prerequisites